 Funding

-Beginning in fiscal year 1991, not less than 10 percent and not more than 20 percent of the amounts appropriated to implement sections 1455 and 1455a of this title shall be retained by the Secretary for use in implementing this section, up to a maximum of $10,000,000 annually.
+Not less than 10 percent and not more than 20 percent of the amounts appropriated to implement sections 1455 and 1455a of this title shall be retained by the Secretary for use in implementing this section.

-Eligibility; suspension of State for noncompliance

-If the Secretary finds that the State is not undertaking the actions committed to under the terms of the grant, the Secretary shall suspend the State's eligibility for further funding under this section for at least one year.

-16 U.S.C. § 1456c.
+16 U.S.C. § 1456d.
 Technical assistance (Section 310)

-The Secretary shall conduct a program of technical assistance and management-oriented research necessary to support the development and implementation of State coastal management program amendments under section 1456b of this title, and appropriate to the furtherance of international cooperative efforts and technical assistance in coastal zone management.
+The Secretary shall conduct a program of technical assistance and management-oriented research necessary to support the development and implementation of State coastal management programs under this title and the furtherance of international cooperative efforts and technical assistance in coastal zone management.
 Each department, agency, and instrumentality of the executive branch of the Federal Government may assist the Secretary, on a reimbursable basis or otherwise, in carrying out the purposes of this section, including the furnishing of information to the extent permitted by law, the transfer of personnel with their consent and without prejudice to their position and rating, and the performance of any research, study, and technical assistance which does not interfere with the performance of the primary duties of such department, agency, or instrumentality.
 The Secretary may enter into contracts or other arrangements with any qualified person for the purposes of carrying out this subsection.

 The Secretary shall provide for the coordination of technical assistance, studies, and research activities under this section with any other such activities that are conducted by or subject to the authority of the Secretary.

-The Secretary shall make the results of research and studies conducted pursuant to this section available to coastal states in the form of technical assistance publications, workshops, or other means appropriate.
+The Secretary shall make the results of research and studies conducted pursuant to this section available to coastal States in the form of technical assistance publications, workshops, or other means appropriate.

-The Secretary shall consult with coastal states on a regular basis regarding the development and implementation of the program established by this section.
+The Secretary shall consult with coastal States on a regular basis regarding the development and implementation of the program established by this section.

 16 U.S.C. § 1457.
 Public hearings (Section 311)